apache/airflow/docs/apache-airflow/plugins.rst

 The python modules in the ``plugins`` folder get imported, and **macros** and web **views** get integrated to Airflow's main collections and become available for use.

-To troubleshoot issue with plugins, you can use ``airflow plugins`` command.
+To troubleshoot issues with plugins, you can use the ``airflow plugins`` command.
 This command dumps information about loaded plugins.

 .. versionchanged:: 2.0